 - Mirror Carp

 For members and day ticket anglers, fishing is permitted from Dusk until one hour after sunset.
-If a member has purchased a night permit then there are no restrictions.

 Access & Parking